mlazdans/qnote/README.md

 # Source code for Thunderbird [QNote](https://addons.thunderbird.net/en-US/thunderbird/addon/qnote/) add-on.

-To install zip whole folder and rename file's extension to .xpi
+To install extension just zip whole folder and rename file's extension to .xpi and add it to Thunderbird.

 # Screenshots